w3craft/lienax/README.md

-# lienax
+# The Lienax website
-This is the repository for the lienax website.
+This repository generates what goes on the <https://lienax.ru> website.